Bugaboo Bee 5 review – five reasons it’s the perfect city pram

 It’s comfortable for children: One of the other big differences is the new seat, which is extra padded with lots of insulations making it a lot more comfortable to sit on if you’re in the pram a lot.
 Florence also loves the longer hood, too.

-There’s also a new improved buggy board we’ve been trying out, too – which even comes with a seat.
+There’s also a new improved Bugaboo buggy board we’ve been trying out, too – which even comes with a seat.
 Anyone who’s ever used a Bugaboo buggy board knows you have to walk slightly awkwardly behind and to the side of it.
 But, great news – the new version is narrower, meaning it’s easier to walk along it.
 It does mean your passenger stands to the left though, which makes it more difficult to steer, especially on sloping surfaces, as the weight is now unbalanced.
-However, it does flips up into the pram when you’re not using it which is SO USEFUL.
+However, the Bugaboo buggy board flips up into the pram when you’re not using it which is SO USEFUL.

 In the interests of balance, any negatives?
 It’s not one for off-road (although neither are we, to be fair!
 But we have taken it on walks and it’s been fine).
 It’s light but not as lightweight or compact as an umbrella fold, so you’ll get the most use of it from birth.